Copyright 2014 MillieAnne Lowe, Orange County, California

 Eric and I glanced at each other with disbelief when Commander James Stetson smiled at the reporters in the front row before he spoke.

 “Ladies and Gentlemen.
 The SFPD gives you our promise to work with diligence to find and stop this Serial Killer.
-We hope to restore the safety of your neighbor within the next 48 hours.
+We hope to restore the safety of your neighborhood within the next 48 hours.
 If anyone out there has any clues to share about unusual situations, or of strangers lingering in your neighborhood, please, do not hesitate to call our department.
 The number is EXbrook 5-2345.
 I assure you, your information will be kept confidential.
 We thank you, and please, take precautions, and have a good day.”

 The creep turned and faced the Chief of Police.
 They posed for pictures.
 As reporters called out more questions, another officer stepped in.
 “That is all we have for now.
 Thank you for coming.”